 So then the second tip is to actually start gathering some basic information about the property.
 Your real estate agent is your number one source for getting that information.
 They’ll be able to hook you up with all kinds of great information.
 There are several questions you want to keep in mind as you’re gathering basic property information.
 What’s the age of the building?
 Was it built with hazardous materials?
 You want to make sure all the units are up to code and legal.
 Buying multiunit housing is going to be a little more complicated than just buying yourself a home.
 This is a serious investment property that will be earning you income.
 You’re going to have to get business savvy.

 Are there current tenants?

-If so, who are the current residents?
+Third tip is to find out who the current residents are?
 You want to know who your neighbor is going to be.
 It’s important to note what each tenant is paying for rent, are they contracted, and how long they’ve lived there.
-Knowing what the tenant turnover is and if there are problems between tenants is important as well.
+Knowing what the tenant turnover is and if there are problems between tenants – get that information.
 Obviously, long term tenants are usually better than short term.
 Short term rentals are a bit more work.
 Talk to the current renters, see if there are reviews online… Do your do diligence, basically.